 Note that making a claim for personal injury usually has a different deadline for a property damage claim.
 Make note of these dates and remember them during the car accident settlement process.

 It also is important to remember if you were hurt by a government employee, there are different statutes of limitation in effect.
-In some states, you have only six months from the date the injury occurred to file your claim.
+In some states, you have only six months from the date the injury occurred to file your auto accident claim.

-If the statute of limitations is close, it is vital that you file your lawsuit immediately to stop the clock.
+If the statute of limitations is close, it is vital that you file your car accident lawsuit immediately to stop the clock.
 Time to resolve your personal injury or property damage claim is extended automatically when you file suit.
 The term for this pause is known as tolling the statute of limitations.
 You need to file a personal injury and property claim in one lawsuit, but remember the statute of limitations are different for each.

 Car Accident Claim Filing Deadlines Vary by State